-1) Locate Your Insurance Policy Documents Make sure you have a copy of your health plan.
+1) Locate Your Insurance Policy Documents Make sure you have a copy of your health insurance policy.

 6) Keep Detailed Records: Maintain a comprehensive record of all your medical bills, insurance claims, correspondence with the insurance company, explanation of benefits (EOBs), and any other relevant documents.
 This documentation will help you track your expenses, monitor the status of your claims, and provide evidence in case of disputes or appeals.
 Also keep records including a list of the facilities where you were hospitalized, procedures and services you received, medical providers that were seen, and equipment that was provided.

 8) Ask for a Case Worker: When dealing with an insurance company, call and ask for a case worker so you do not have to explain the situation every time you call for help.
 Additionally, consult with healthcare professionals, social workers, or hospital case managers who specialize in stroke recovery.
 They can offer valuable insights and assistance in navigating the insurance landscape.

-9) Understand Insurance Terms: Here is a list of frequently used terms that are important to know:
+9) Understand Insurance Terms: Here is a list of frequently used insurance terms that are important to know:

 For more information about dealing with insurance companies, you can visit the following link: www.stroke.org